-7. Activities, Units/Modules and Methodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com R Description Class Attendance (theory) [ON- SITE] Lectures AFC1 CB06 CB07 CB09 CB10 G01 G17 G18 G19 G21 G25 G27 G28 G29 1.28 32 N - - The topics covered in the course will be presented in the classroom through transparencies/blackboard.
-Notes and bibliographic excerpts will be made available in the Campus Virtual.
-Problem solving and/or case studies [ON-SITE] Project/Problem Based Learning (PBL) AFC1 CB06 CB07 CB09 CB10 G01 G17 G18 G19 G21 G25 G27 G28 G29 0.56 14 Y N Following every lecture (with a typical duration of an hour), problem sets will be proposed to the students to be solved during the class.
+7. Activities, Units/Modules and Methodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com Description Class Attendance (theory) [ON- SITE] Lectures AFC1 CB06 CB07 CB09 CB10 G01 G17 G18 G19 G21 G25 G27 G28 G29 1.28 32 N - The topics covered in the course will be presented in the classroom through transparencies/blackboard.
+Notes and bibliographic excerpts wil be made available in the Campus Virtual.
+Problem solving and/or case studies [ON-SITE] Project/Problem Based Learning (PBL) AFC1 CB06 CB07 CB09 CB10 G01 G17 G18 G19 G21 G25 G27 G28 G29 0.56 14 Υ N Following every lecture (with a typical duration of an hour), problem sets will be proposed to the students to be solved during the class.
 These sessions are at the heart of the course since they will provide the necessary skills in order to assimilate the contents of the course.
 Students are encouraged to actively participate in these sessions by presenting to the class partial/full solutions to the attempted problems.
+Depending on the level of difficulty of the problem as well as on the performance shown by the student, a score will be given for each addressed problem.
 Another key aspect of this course is learning to develop both small and medium-size programs to solve computational problems using the studied numerical methods.
-Students may bring their
+Students